timwredwards/timwredwards.github.io/_posts/2020-03-05-principles-1.md

 After a build is released, and users begin to update, you immediately start to get feedback in the form of crash reports and analytical data if you're using a CRM tool such as Leanplum or Localytics.
 This data can be used by the product owners of the company to make intelligent business and product decisions.
 The more often this happens, the more guided the company is by their users, and the higher your chances of success.

 Traditionally, application updates on most platforms were released when features were completed and bug fixes had been performed.
 In the current age of highly-complex multi-featured mobile applications, this has changed.
-Now, apps are often released on a strict rolling basis of 2-4 weeks, and features are enabled or disabled using an online flag system or A / B testing suite.
-This is often why you'll simply see "Bug fixes and improvements" in the release notes of some app updates - it's simply impossible for them to describe what's in that release because it's decoupled from the current feature specification.
+Now, apps are often released on a strict rolling basis of 2-4 weeks, and features are enabled or disabled using an online config or A / B testing suite.
+This is often why you'll simply see "Bug fixes and improvements" in the release notes of some app updates - it's simply impossible for them to describe what's in that release because it's decoupled from the current feature-set.

 ## Conclusion

 Hopefully, in this article I've provided some insight into my working style - iOS development is not simple by any means, but by utilising the ideas here, amongst others, it becomes easier to manage the level of complexity required by today's mobile applications.

-In the next part of this article, I will be focusing on a higher level of abstraction - discussing ideas at the team and company level, such as Agile methodologies, asynchronous communication and training.
+In the next part of this article, I will be focusing on a higher level of abstraction - discussing ideas at the team and company level, such as Agile methodologies, code health and mentorship.